-- 1. All exam candidates have to write a thesis, representing at least 10 EC credits. - 2.
+- 1. All students have to write a thesis, representing at least 10 EC credits. - 2.
 It is not allowed to write a combined thesis.
-Notwithstanding the first sentence of this section, students of the Mr.drs.-programme are allowed to write a combined thesis.
-A combined thesis of Mr.drs.-students must substantively contain content from both economics and legal studies. - 3.
-Exam candidates may commence writing the thesis, as referred to in paragraph 1 of this article, once they have passed the Research and Writing skills of block 1. - 4.
-The final version of the thesis should be submitted to the Examination Board ESL, including an electronic version uploaded via the Canvas website and a printed copy.
+The first sentence of this clause does not apply to mr.drs.-students when the thesis supervisor of both study programmes give permission to write a combined thesis.
+The combined thesis of a mr.drs.-student should be a substantial combination of an economic thesis and a legal thesis. - 3.
+Students may commence writing the thesis, as referred to in paragraph 1 of this article, once they have passed the Research and Writing skills of block 1.

+- 4. The final version of the thesis should be submitted to the Examination Board ESL, including an electronic version uploaded via the Canvas website and a printed copy.
 The printed copy and the electronic version of the thesis will be kept by the Examination Board ESL. - 5.
-Additional requirements for the thesis and its preparation, which the exam candidate must meet, will be established by the dean and published on ESL's website.
+Additional requirements for the thesis and its preparation, which the student must meet, will be established by the dean and published on ESL's website.
 In addition, the 'Minimum Requirements for Theses' is available from the study advisors and the Student Information Centre. - 6.
 The thesis and the assessment thereof (in either paper or electronic form) will be saved for seven years after the assessment.